Research Education Core

 Directors: Karen Burns White (DF/HCC), Joan Becker (UMass Boston)

-The Training Core aims to increase the number of individuals, especially those from underrepresented populations, who pursue graduate degrees and careers in cancer research, health disparities, and/or biomedical science.
+The Research Education Core aims to increase the number of individuals, especially those from underrepresented populations, who pursue graduate degrees and careers in cancer research, health disparities, and/or biomedical science.
 By ensuring high-quality research experiences, strong mentoring, and the development of specialized skills, the Core will encourage and prepare promising students for a research career.

 - Provide mentored research experiences for individuals, especially those from underrepresented backgrounds, at the undergraduate, post-baccalaureate, graduate, and post-doctoral levels, aimed at preparing them for cancer/cancer disparities research careers.